smartgeber Logo

 Environmental Factors

-Environmental conditions play a significant role in the health of your pumpkin plants.
-Extreme temperatures, either too hot or too cold, can stress the plants and cause female pumpkin flowers to drop.
-Ensuring that your plants are in a location with optimal sunlight and temperature can help mitigate this issue.
+Environmental conditions play a crucial role in the health of your pumpkin plants.
+Extreme temperatures, either too hot or too cold, can cause stress to the plants, leading to the dropping of female pumpkin flowers.
+Ensure your plants are in a location where they receive adequate sunlight but are also protected from harsh weather conditions.

 Watering Practices